-We stayed in two separate Airbnbs, the first for a week in Santa Teresa and and second in Playa Hermosa.
+We stayed in two separate Airbnbs, the first for a week in Santa Teresa and second in Playa Hermosa.
 For us, airconditioning and wifi were non-negotiables.
-At the time of our stay our first rental failed at internet, so we mostly hung out at Selina down the street.
+At the time of our stay our first rental failed at the internet, so we mostly hung out at Selina down the street.

 Our second house in Playa Hermosa – Casa Spindrift – we booked for two months.
 The area is quiet and great for families.
-It was well priced, a reasonable walk to the beach, and had a nice pool that would have been heavenly during dry season.
+It was well priced, a reasonable walk to the beach, and had a nice pool that would have been heavenly during the dry season.

 If you are planning more of a luxury getaway vacation, I would definitely check out Pranamar, which has great yoga classes and beautiful beachfront bungalows.